nano-sketch/mniz/README.md

    ```
  You also need go v1.19 or higher

- ### you may contribute to my project at your own will, note: this project is incomplete and it is recommended to write the disassm using capstone framework https://github.com/knightsc/gapstone as writing a native disassm would be an issue.
+ ### you may contribute to my project at your own will, note: this project is incomplete and it is recommended to write the disassm using gapstone framework https://github.com/knightsc/gapstone as writing a native disassm would be an issue.
 The code edit is also for loading the disassembled file but i could not implement yet.
 Will be adding future updates..